-Fred holds a Bachelor of Arts degree in History from Old Dominion University, and a Juris Doctor from the Mercer University School of Law.
-In 2014, Fred became a founding partner in the firm Bush & Taylor, P.C. in Suffolk, where he focuses on civil and criminal litigation.
+Fred earned a Bachelor of Arts in History from Old Dominion University and a Juris Doctor from the Mercer University School of Law.
+In 2014, he co-founded Bush & Taylor, P.C. in Suffolk, where he serves as Chief Executive Officer and focuses his practice on complex civil and criminal litigation, or as he puts it, “problem solving.”

 Need to contact?
 Please e-mail Fred at fred.taylor.va@gmail.com